dataopstix/shopify-daisy/README.md

 # Shopify Daisy

-Shopify Daisy is a service for continuously replicating data from Shopify to the database.
+Shopify Daisy(Database Integration System) is a system for continuously replicating data from Shopify to the databases.

 # Tech Stack